avatorl/bambu-a1-g-code/change-filament/README.md

 There is no need to use the built-in Unload and Load procedures - just pull out, push in, resume printing.

+Repeat steps 3-4 for each pause.

+---

-How can I know which color to load?
+❗ How can I know which color to load?

 ➡️ Option 1: In the slicer, on the "Preview" tab, use the vertical (layers) and horizontal sliders to see the color printing order.